crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 (airflow-data-retention-hot-cold)=
-# Building a hot and cold storage data retention policy in CrateDB with Apache Airflow
+# Build a hot and cold storage data retention policy in CrateDB with Apache Airflow

 This fourth article on automating recurring CrateDB queries with [Apache Airflow](https://airflow.apache.org/) presents a second data‑retention strategy.
 Previously, the {ref}`Data Retention Delete DAG <airflow-data-retention-policy>` dropped old partitions after a set period.
 This article adds a complementary hot/cold storage approach.